The Value of User Testing: How to Find the Hidden Opportunity?

 Draft the Test Plan

-Take 5 Easy Steps to Implement Great Testing
+5 Easy Steps to Take

-Create a test plan and script.
+- Create a test plan and script.

-Analyze case data.
+- Analyze case data.

-Document the information and create implementation tasks.
+- Document the information and create implementation tasks.

-Define the Area of Focus
+Tip #1: Define the Area of Focus

-Talk to Your Users
+Tip #2: Talk to Your Users

 The audience wants to feel comfortable during the test.
 Once you gather your users for a meeting, tell them the purpose of it.
 Explain that this is just a prototype, not the final version, so they are free to critique it.
 Also, it is important to clarify that you test a product, not the skills or knowledge of a person.

-Moreover, we usually ask users to think “out loud”.
-All you can do is asking questions and listening to the thoughts of the user.
-Try not to push them, be patient and not biased.
+Here at Keenethics, we usually ask users to think “out loud.”
+All you can do is to ask questions and listen to the thoughts of the user.
+Try not to push them, be patient and unbiased.
 For example, on our latest project, we were lucky to interview the users for whom the product is being developed.
 We designed an attendance monitoring system, where users would log their working days and hours.

 To Wrap Up